VicB18/FieldAnalyzer/README.md

 # FieldAnalyzer
-Field imaging

-Instructions for taking drone and robot images from fields and software for field mapping nad analysis.
+## Instructions for taking drone and robot images from fields and software for field mapping nad analysis.

 ## Field mapping process
 1. Using drone or robot for field monitoring